eichmann/direct2-experts-reference-implementation/README.md

 A JSP reference implementation for the direct2experts federated search protocol

 While there are a number of implementation alternatives, I'll use XML to present representations here for human readability.
+This implementation also uses a supporting JSP tag library, [FederationTagLib](http://github.com/eichmann/FederationTagLib).

 # Site Discovery